knpuniversity/symfony/knpu/ep6-security/authorization-roles.md

 ## Denying with access_control

-There are 2 main ways to deny access to something, and the simplest is right inside of `security.yml`.
+There are 2 main ways to deny access, and the simplest is right inside of `security.yml`.
 It's called "access control".
 Move in 4 spaces - so that you're at the same level as the `firewalls` key, but not inside of it.
-Add `access_control`, new line, then go out 4 spaces and add `- { path: ^/admin, roles: ROLE_USER }`.
+Add `access_control`, new line, go out 4 more spaces and add `- { path: ^/admin, roles: ROLE_USER }`.

 That path is a regular expression.
 So, if anyone goes to a URL that starts with `/admin`, the system will kick them out *unless* they have `ROLE_USER`.

-Let me show you how it works.
+Let see it in action.
 First, make sure you're logged out.
 Now, go to `/admin/genus`.
 Boom!
 That was it!
 Anonymous users don't have *any* roles, so the system kicked us to the login page.

 ***TIP
 Our `FormLoginAuthenticator` is actually responsible for sending us to `/login`.